-I am a doer, a busy body, and a woman of action.
+I am a doer, a busy body, successful, and a woman of action.
 So when we decided that adoption would grow our family, I was ready to run.
-While filling out application page after page, submitting background checks and getting fingerprinted, I felt that we were moving at a snail’s pace.
+While filling out the application page after page, submitting background checks, and getting fingerprinted, I felt that we were moving at a snail’s pace.
 I needed to be proactive and keep moving.

 Our agency had informed us that the majority of their adoptions happened through word of mouth–friend/family connections–not through their website.
 I took this information to heart and moved forward, educating myself on how to find an expectant parent.